birgitstrackenbrock/dita13.lc.extra-interactions/README.md

 ## Global information

-The dita13.lc.extra-interactions has been developped from XStructuring, Fonto XML and ThiemeMeulenhoff using their experience with and knowledge of educational content.
+The dita13.lc.extra-interactions has been developed from XStructuring, FontoXML and ThiemeMeulenhoff using their experience with and knowledge of educational content.

 ## Schema documentation